AestheticDreamsAI/PiperLing/README.md

 PiperLing is a powerful open-source interpreter AI based on Piper TTS, Ollama (example: LLama3) or GPT4o, and C#.
 Designed to provide simple and fast real-time speech translation and synthesis.

+## NOT TESTED ON LINUX OR MAC
+PiperLing is designed and optimized specifically for Windows.
+Compatibility with Linux and Mac systems has not been tested or verified.

 ## Features

 - **Real-time Translation:** Fast and accurate translations in multiple languages.